Averages of the M\"obius function on shifted primes: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to Joni Ter\"av\"ainen for suggesting the problem and for many valuable discussions.
-The author thanks Joni Ter\"av\"ainen and James Maynard for careful readings of the manuscript and for helpful feedback.
-The author is supported by a Clarendon Scholarship at the University of Oxford.
+The author thanks Joni Ter\"av\"ainen, James Maynard, and the anonymous referee for careful readings of the manuscript and for helpful feedback.